dj-nitehawk/Rider-Settings-For-VS-Users/README.md

 # Rider-Settings-For-VS-Users

-This repository contains JetBrains Rider IDE configuration files that tries to bring a Visual Studio like experience to Rider in order to help long term VS users's transition to Rider a bit less painful.
+This repository contains JetBrains Rider IDE configuration files that tries to bring a Visual Studio like experience to Rider in order to help long term VS users' transition to Rider a bit less painful.

 <img src="screenshot.png"/>